Clepalitto/parliament-sim/README.md

-# parliament-sim
+# Parliament
-HTML site that generates a 100 seats parliament
+This HTML page generates a theoritical "parliament" composed of 5 different groups.

+The groups names are automatically generated 😅

+# So have fun and feel free to contribute !